-- In order to have high resolution unbiased tracking, the detector elements must be correctly aligned. - This is partly achived by optical survey, and for example laser alignment systems, to track short-term movements. - The ultimate alignment precision is best achieved by using the fitted tracks themselves.
+In order to have high resolution and unbiased tracking, the detector elements must be correctly aligned.

+- This is partly achieved by optical survey, and for example laser alignment systems, to track short-term movements. - The ultimate alignment precision, however, is achieved by using the fitted tracks themselves.